Anthony Copeland-Parker Untangles Life as a Nomad and Early Onset Alzheimer's

 About the Podcast

-Each season our podcast brings you six of our authors sharing their dementia journeys.
+AlzAuthors is the global community of authors writing about Alzheimer’s and dementia from personal experience to light the way for others.
+Our podcast introduces you to our authors who share their stories and insights to provide knowledge, comfort, and support.
 Please subscribe so you don’t miss a word.
-If our authors’ stories move you please leave a review.
-And don’t forget to share our podcast with family and friends in need of knowledge, comfort, and support on their own dementia journeys.
+If our authors’ stories move you, please leave a review.
+And don’t forget to share our podcast with family and friends on their own dementia journeys.

-AlzAuthors is a 501(c)(3) charitable organization totally reliant on donations to do what we do.
+We are a 501(c)(3) charitable organization totally reliant on donations to do what we do.
 Your generosity will help cover our many operating costs, which include website hosting and maintenance fees, service charges to keep things running smoothly, and marketing expenses to promote our authors, expand our content, improve our reach, and more.
 Our ongoing work supports our mission to lift the silence and stigma of Alzheimer’s and other dementias.
-To sustain our efforts please visit https://alzauthors.com/donate/ .
+To sustain our efforts please donate here.

 AlzAuthors: Untangling Alzheimer's & Dementia